-SCHEME B CRITERIA Grade 6 to Grade 7 Grade 7 to Grade 8 Grade 8 to Grade 9 Core weighting requirements: T&S: Service: All (100%) No (0%) Alternative weighting requirements: T&S: Service: 3 out of 4 (90%) Yes (10%) At least 3 (80%) Yes (20%) n/a 1 Consistently delivers excellent teaching that benefits from and engages with Cambridge's research-rich environment and is intellectually challenging Teaching and 2 An effective contribution to curriculum develo An effective contribution to curriculum development and enhancement, where appropriate informed by scholarship Scholarship 3 Scholarly engagement with the development of good practice in teaching and learning Evidence of scholarship in the discipline and/or related to the development of good practice in teaching and learning A track record of effective scholarship in the discipline and/or related to the development and dissemination of good practice in teaching and learning 4 Effective participation in strategic or developmental initiatives at disciplinary, Faculty or University levels Service to the Academic University A contribution of service to the University.
-Promotes collegiality and engenders a culture of mutual respect.
-An effective contribution of service to the University.
+SCHEME B CRITERIA Grade 6 to Grade 7 Grade 7 to Grade 8 Grade 8 Core weighting requirements: T&S: Service: All (100%) No (0%) Alternative weighting requirements: T&S: Service: 3 out of 4 (90%) Yes (10%) At least 3 (80%) Yes (20%) n/a 1 Consistently delivers excellent teaching that I and is intellectually challenging onsistently delivers excellent teaching that benefits from and engages with Cambridge's research-rich environment nd is intellectually challenging Teaching and 2 An effective contribution to curriculum develo An effective contribution to curriculum development and enhancement, where appropriate informed by scholarship Scholarship 3 Scholarly engagement with the development of good practice in teaching and learning Evidence of scholarship in the discipline and/or related to the development of good practice in teaching and learning A track record of effective scholarship in the discipline and/or related to the development and dissemination of good practice in teaching and learning 4 Effective participation in strategic or developmental initiatives at disciplinary, Faculty or University levels Service to the Academic University A contribution of service to the University.
+Promotes collegiality and engenders a University.
+Promotes collegiality and engenders a University.
 Promotes collegiality and engenders a culture of mutual respect.